lolusername/CST4714_DB_admin/week_4/instructor_guide.md

 ```

 ### 5. Transactions & ACID
 - **What**: Wrap related statements so they succeed or fail together while preserving isolation.
-- **Teaching tip**: Use `BEGIN/COMMIT`, roll back on error, and demonstrate isolation differences.
+ACID stands for Atomicity, Consistency, Isolation, Durability.
+- **How they work**:
+  * `BEGIN;` starts a transaction block.
+PostgreSQL keeps your changes private until you `COMMIT;`.
+  * `COMMIT;` makes the changes durable.
+If anything fails before commit, issue `ROLLBACK;` to undo everything executed after `BEGIN;`.
+  * Savepoints (`SAVEPOINT name;` / `ROLLBACK TO name;`) let you partially undo work inside a longer transaction.
+- **Isolation levels** control how concurrent transactions see each other:
+  * `READ COMMITTED` (default) — each statement sees committed data at its start.
+  * `REPEATABLE READ` — the whole transaction sees a consistent snapshot; repeated reads return the same rows even if others commit changes.
+  * `SERIALIZABLE` — prevents all anomalies by detecting conflicts and forcing retries.
+- **Session vs transaction settings**:
+  * `SET SESSION CHARACTERISTICS AS TRANSACTION ISOLATION LEVEL ...;` changes the default isolation level for all future transactions in that session.
+  * `SET TRANSACTION ISOLATION LEVEL ...;` inside a transaction affects only the current one.
+  * Use these commands to demonstrate how isolation affects behaviour during the live demo.
 - **Demo**:
 ```sql
 BEGIN;